From: Philip St. George, thenorthbaybay.ca staff

 “All in all I spent about $50.
 I think most of it was for the shoes.
 I’m guessing the uranium was about five dollars.”

-“I just thought it was a cool paperweight.
-Something to throw on my desk at work but now they’re telling me its got a 700 million year half-life and can be used to build atomic bombs.”
+“I just thought it was something to throw on my desk at work but now they’re telling me its got a 700 million year half-life and can be used to build atomic bombs.”

 Tracy says she doesn’t want to give back the uranium unless she “absolutely has to.”

 “It’s pretty useful.
-I’m currently using it as a door stop.”
+I’m using it as a door stop.”